Measuring neutrino mass and asymmetry with matter pairwise velocities: Abstract

 \section{Abstract}

 Neutrinos are believed to be the most abundant fermions in the Universe, but their masses are unknown, except for being non-zero but much smaller than other fermions.
 Cosmological relic neutrinos could also have non-zero chemical potentials (or asymmetries).
-We develop a fast neutrino-involved N-body simulation code to include both neutrino mass and asymmetry effects.
-Using it, we investigate the neutrino effects on the matter pairwise velocity, which itself is an interesting probe of cosmology.
+Using neutrino-involved N-body simulations, we investigate the neutrino effects on the matter pairwise velocity, which itself is an interesting probe of cosmology.
 We find that for light-halo ($[10^{11},10^{13}]\ M_\odot$) mean pairwise velocity, in the transition range ($[4,15]\ \mathrm{Mpc}$), the effects of neutrino masses overwhelm the effects of neutrino asymmetries, while in the two-halo-group range ($[25,50]\ \mathrm{Mpc}$), for both light and heavy haloes ($[10^{13},10^{15}]\ M_\odot$), the effects of neutrino asymmetries dominate, making it possible to disentangle the two effects.
 We provide fitting formulae to quantify the effects of neutrino mass and asymmetry on halo-halo pairwise velocities.